nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Robert Quinn (MSU).

 2. **Early experiences and the microbiome.** We know from animal models that cause variations in maternal care that the environment impacts the offspring's microbiome and gastrointestinal health.
-Taking into account this, and other work, we are exploring how variations in maternal care, in the form of sensitivity and harshness-intrusiveness, and experiences of violence, impact the child's microbiome.
+Taking into account this, and other work, we are exploring how variations in maternal behavior are associated with the child's gut microbiome.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Robert Quinn (MSU).